tchapi/davis/README.md

 The main endpoint for CalDAV, WebDAV or CardDAV is at `/dav`.

+> [!NOTE]
+>
-> Note: For shared hosting, the `symfony/apache-pack` is included and provides a standard `.htaccess` file in the public directory so redirections should work out of the box.
+> For shared hosting, the `symfony/apache-pack` is included and provides a standard `.htaccess` file in the public directory so redirections should work out of the box.

 ### Example Caddy 2 configuration